j-marin/HPI/README.md

 - _E. coli_ datation with the LSD and TDR methods
 - HPI gain and loss rates (transition rates)

-The data used for the analyses of this paper here is also available.
+The data used for theses analyses are also available.